 A Strategic Planning process undertaken in 2001, revealed several keys to the organization’s stability and growth: a consistent focus on the types of services it provides; a stable, high energy, caring and loyal staff; a proactive approach to identifying needed programming; consistent support from provincial and federal governments; and an ability to form, support and maintain partnerships.

-In keeping with the spirit of our mission statement, any comments or complaints regarding the service you received can be directed to the Executive Director by contacting:
+In keeping with the spirit of our mission statement and our commitment to quality service, any comments or complaints regarding the service you received can be directed to the Executive Director by:

 144 Pitt Street, Cornwall, ON K6J 3P4